-- 1) For the differential diagnosis between non-inflammatory gastrointestinal disease (e.g., IBS) and inflammatory gastrointestinal disease (e.g., IBD), fecal calprotectin testing MEETS COVERAGE CRITERIA. - For the monitoring of gastrointestinal conditions such as inflammatory bowel disease (IBD) or to assess for response to therapy or for relapse, fecal calprotectin testing MEETS COVERAGE CRITERIA.
+- 1) Fecal calprotectin testing for the differential diagnosis between non-inflammatory gastrointestinal disease (e.g., IBS) and inflammatory gastrointestinal disease (e.g., IBD) MEETS COVERAGE CRITERIA. - Fecal calprotectin testing either to assess for response to therapy or for relapse or to monitor gastrointestinal conditions such as inflammatory bowel disease (IBD) MEETS COVERAGE CRITERIA.

-The following does not meet coverage criteria due to a lack of available published scientific literature confirming that the test(s) is/are required and beneficial for the diagnosis and treatment of a patient's illness.
+The following does not meet coverage criteria due to a lack of available published scientific literature confirming that the test(s) is/are required and beneficial for the diagnosis and treatment of an individual's illness.

-3) For all other conditions not mentioned above, fecal calprotectin testing DOES NOT MEET COVERAGE CRITERIA.
+3) Fecal calprotectin testing for all other situations not discussed above DOES NOT MEET COVERAGE CRITERIA.